Keloid Removal – starting at $600

-Torn earlobes are a very common problem and their repair is not covered by insurance.
+Torn earlobes are a very common problem.

 Some patients had a single traumatic event like a baby pulling on an earring, but many others have slowly seen their earrings pull through their piercings.
 Sometimes the deformity is caused by the weight of the earrings.
 Many times, however, it is due to a mild allergy, usually to nickel or silver, which slowly eats away at the earlobe.
 That is why it is extremely important after repair to only wear earrings that are made of gold, platinum, or stainless steel.

 The repair is done under local anesthesia and the stitches come out in less than a week.
 The ear can be re-pierced in 3 months.